stnolting/neorv32-verilog/README.md

 ## Evaluation

 It's time for a "quality" evaluation of the auto-generated Verilog.
-Therefore, two projects were created: a pure Verilog one using the auto-generated `neorv32_verilog_wrapper.v` file and a pure VHDL one using the provided `neorv32_verilog_wrapper.vhd` file.
+Therefore, two projects were created: a pure Verilog one using the auto-generated `src/neorv32_verilog_wrapper.v` file and a pure VHDL one using the provided `src/neorv32_verilog_wrapper.vhd` file.
 For both projects a simple top entity was created (again, a Verilog and a VHDL version) that instantiate the according `neorv32_verilog_wrapper` module together with a PLL for providing clock (100MHz) and reset.

-The default configuration of the `neorv32_verilog_wrapper` were used:
+The default configuration of the wrapper was used:

 * Memories: 16kB IMEM (RAM), 8kB DMEM (RAM), 4kB internal bootloader ROM
 * CPU: `rv32imc_Zicsr_Zicntr`
 * Peripherals: UART0, GPIO, MTIME

-Both setups were synthesized for an Intel Cyclone IV E FPGA (`EP4CE22F17C6`) using Intel Quartus Prime 21.1.0 with default settings ("balanced" implementation).
+Both setups were synthesized for an Intel Cyclone IV E FPGA (EP4CE22F17C6) using Intel Quartus Prime 21.1.0 with default settings ("balanced" implementation).
 The timing analyzer's "Slow 1200mV 0C Model" was used to evaluate the maximum operating frequency f_max.
 Additionally, both setups were (successfully! :tada:) tested on a Terasic DE0-nano FPGA board.